 What’s he doing the rest of the time?
 He owns a factory full of underage slaves who work tirelessly throughout the year with only one evening off.
 They have no idea they’re being exploited because they have no access to the outside world.
 What a despicable human being.

 And the worst thing is we are fully aware of his behaviour but still allow this cretin into our homes, and even feed him!
 Worse still, we are complicit in his crimes when we encourage our children to write letters to him requesting more stuff to be made.
 Who’s making all that stuff and under what conditions?
-I want to know if Elf Rights have been breached.
+Whatever happened to Elf Rights?

 It’s an outrage and Santa must be stopped.
 I’m confident that this article will raise awareness about this topic so we can stop applying double standards when it comes to Santa.
 It’s not fair that we turn a blind eye to the wrong Santa does just because he brings us gifts.